- What is Insane Mode?

 Here are our most common limitations for Insane Mode:

-- Migration using Insane Mode with Office 365 and On-Premises
+- Migration using Insane Mode with Microsoft 365 and On-Premises

 - Insane Mode does not work with Premium Azure Storage Account

-Please note that an Insane Mode migration to Office 365 is most beneficial for Copy Content procedures.
+Please note that an Insane Mode migration to Microsoft 365 is most beneficial for Copy Content procedures.
 In a Copy Structure, site objects (with exceptions) are re-created with the proper settings at the destination.
 The impact gets lowered if most of the content is structural.
 Having the server extension properly installed always lowers the chance of any potential issues.

 You can access a full list of our migration limitations here.